-Grants from the Care and Share Fund used for the acquisition of fixed assets during the year are transferred to the deferred capital grants account.
+Grants from the Care and Share Fund and donation from Designated Fund - YEAH used for the acquisition of fixed assets during the year are transferred to the deferred capital grants and donation account.
 The grant is credited to the statement of financial activities in the form of amortization to match the depreciation of the plant and equipment acquired.

-19 Significant related party transactions
+17 Significant related party transactions